EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 or both.
 This is generally referred to as remote attestation, and is covered by the Remote ATtestation procedureS (RATS) architecture {{RFC9344}}.
-This document species an evidence data format specified in ASN.1 and re-using many data stuctures from the PKIX ASN.1 modules {{RFC5912}} so to be a convenient format for secure elements and verifiers that are designed primarily for use within X.509 Public Key Infrastructures.
+This document species an evidence data format specified in ASN.1 and re-using many data structures from the PKIX ASN.1 modules {{RFC5912}} so to be a convenient format for secure elements and verifiers that are designed primarily for use within X.509 Public Key Infrastructures.